PROFILE

 USAID remains a key donor working to mitigate

-conflict and support peace in conflict areas,
+conflict and build peace in post-conflict areas,

-such as Aceh, Papua, Sulawesi, and Ambon.
+such as Aceh, Papua, Central Sulawesi, and

+Maluku.
 Assistance activities focus on: conflict

 resolution/mitigation; civilian-military